Skip to main content

 Required Documents

-Copies of the professional and academic qualifications of the applicant
+Copies of the applicant’s academic and professional qualifications

-A copy of the employer’s Certificate of Incorporation and its business registration card
+A copy of the employer’s Certificate of Incorporation and business registration details

 Compliant, reliable, error-free and touchless payroll in Mauritius